Applying through the TMDSAS? Read on to learn more about personal characteristics essays for TMDSAS schools!

-However, if you’re planning to apply to medical, dental, or veterinary school in the state of Texas, you should be aware that the state uses its own application service - the Texas Medical & Dental Schools Application Service (TMDSAS).
+If you’re preparing to apply to medical school, you’re probably familiar with AMCAS.
+However, if you’re planning to apply to medical, dental, or veterinary school in Texas, you’ll need to apply using the Texas Medical & Dental Schools Application Service (TMDSAS).

-Because Texas is such an extensive and populous state, the purpose of the TMDSAS is to provide a centralized application service that is a network of Texas-only medical, dental, and veterinary schools.
+Texas is a large and populous state; the purpose of the TMDSAS is to provide a centralized application service for Texas-only medical, dental, and veterinary schools.

-In fact, the TMDSAS pre-dates the AMCAS, and Texas has remained committed to its own application system.
+In fact, the TMDSAS pre-dates the AMCAS!
 The following medical schools participate in the TMDSAS network:

 “Learning from others is enhanced in educational settings that include individuals from diverse backgrounds and experiences.
 Please describe your personal characteristics (background, talents, skills, etc.) or experiences that would add to the educational experience of others.”

 Create an outline to structure and organize your essay.
-Although the personal characteristics essay is relatively short, you still want the content to be professional and easy to follow.
-The essay should have an introduction, a body, and a conclusion:
+Although the personal characteristics essay is relatively short, you want your narrative to flow.

-Being South Asian, I have firsthand knowledge of what it means not to access basic healthcare.
+“Being South Asian, I have firsthand knowledge of what it means not to access basic healthcare.
 As a child, my mother took me to Pakistan every year, where I spent summers with my grandfather, a top pediatrician in the nation.
 He had a free clinic attached to his home in Faisalabad, and his practice was so renowned and respected that people from all over the country would travel great distances to have my grandfather treat their children.

-Pakistan is a third-world country where a significant part of the population remains illiterate and uneducated due to the lack of resources and opportunities.
+Pakistan is a developing country where a significant part of the population remains illiterate and uneducated due to the lack of resources and opportunities.
 This population is the most vulnerable, with extremely high numbers of infectious disease and mortality rates.
 Yet, it is entirely underserved.
 With the lack of hospitals, clinics, and doctor’s offices in rural Pakistan, parents of ailing children must travel great distances and wait in long lines to receive proper healthcare.

 Every summer at my grandfather’s clinic, from ages five to seventeen, my job was to open the doors to long lines of tired, hungry, and thirsty parents with their sick children.
 I would pass out bottled water and pieces of fruit.
 I would record names, where the patients came from, and reasons for their visit.
 I would scurry back inside with the information for my grandfather to assess, and then he’d send me running back out again to let the next family inside.
 I learned in my formative years how to communicate with diverse patient populations with special needs and lack of basic necessities.
 I learned to listen to every family’s unique reasons for their visit, and some of their desperation and pleading for the lives of their children will stay with me forever.